Vivaldo-Roque/VivaCubeSolver/README.md

 ## Application capable of solving the magic cube from images captured by the camera.

+project not yet complete.<br />

+But you can test the launch APK ==> https://github.com/Vivaldo-Roque/VivaCubeSolver_2/blob/master/app/release/app-release.apk <br />

 Rubik's Cube tracker by [@dwalton76](https://github.com/dwalton76/rubiks-cube-tracker).<br />

 Rubik's Cube color solver by [@dwalton76](https://github.com/dwalton76/rubiks-color-resolver).<br />